 The program also introduces the Department of Military Science to Southeast.
 All students interested in Military Science coursework or attaining the Minor of Military Science are welcome to take the class without contracting into the SHOW-ME-GOLD Program.

 The Department of Nursing offers two nursing degrees: a Bachelor of Science in Nursing (BSN), and a Master of Science in Nursing (MSN).
 The BSN is fully approved by the Missouri State Board of Nursing and accredited by the Commission on Collegiate Nursing Education (CCNE).
 The MSN is accredited by the Commission on Collegiate Nursing Education (CCNE).
 After passing the national examination, graduates of the generic BSN program are eligible to apply for licensure as registered professional nurses in all 50 states and the U.S. territories.
-Within the bachelor of science degree in nursing, there is a registered nurse to a bachelor of science degree in nursing (RN-BSN) completion program.
-The RN-BSN program is a 100% on-line program with arranged clinical experiences..
+Within the Bachelor of Science degree in Nursing, there is a separate program offered to registered nurses with a diploma o Associate Deree who wish to pursue a BSN, the RN-BSN program.
+This program is a 100% on-line program with arranged field experiences..

-Janet Adams, Cheryl Alberternst, Vera Campbell-Jones, Cheryl Essner, Linda Garner, Kathy Ham, Linda Heitman, Elaine Jackson, Brenda Johnson, Ellen O’Rourke, Bobbi Morris-Palmer, Desma Reno, Julie Sappington, Ann Sprengel, Lorrie Stinnett, Michelle Tanz, Janet Weber, Madonna Weiss, Terri Woods
+Janet Adams, Cheryl Alberternst, Moretta Burk, Vera Campbell-Jones, Deanna Dial, Cheryl Essner, Christel Fehr, Linda Garner, Linda Heitman, Elaine Jackson, Lisa Job, Cassandra Loggins, Bobbi Palmer, Desma Reno, Julie Sappington, Lorrie Stinnett, Michelle Tanz, Julie Twidwell, Jolon Vaughn, Kim Waltrip.

 The principle educational goal of the social work program is to prepare students for beginning generalist social work practice.
 The generalist curriculum is grounded in the cardinal social work values of human worth and dignity, social and economic justice, diversity and service.
 Students acquire the skills, knowledge and ethics necessary for entry-level social work practice or the pursuit of a graduate degree in the field.
 The final semester is spent in field practicum actually working with clients.
 The Social Work program at Southeast Missouri State University is fully accredited by the Council of Social Work Education.